and Probate Law Firm

 First, the successor trustee must take steps to marshal all of the decedent’s assets.
 The trustee must identify any assets that were held individually or jointly by the decedent and manage them.
 After gathering the assets, the trustee will generally open new bank accounts with unique tax identifications for holding trust assets.
 During this process it is important that the trustee search for any potential creditors that may have unpaid debts owed by the decedent.
 Equally important is for the trustee to determine whether or not any assets will need to be probated.
 These include assets that were not jointly owned or did not have beneficiary designations.
 If any such assets exist, separate proceedings must commence in probate court.

 Second, taxes must be accounted for.
 When dealing with estate planning and trusts, there are many taxes that come into play but the primary ones are estate taxation, income taxation and fiduciary taxation.
 Estate taxation refers to the estate taxes that are paid on the entirety of the decedent’s estate when they pass away.
 Estate taxes are levied at both the federal and state level.
-At the federal level, estate taxation is levied on estates worth $12.92m or more and at the state level it is levied at $1m or more.
+At the federal level, estate taxation is levied on estates worth $13.61m, as of 2024, and there is no state estate tax in California.
 The next taxation, income taxation, refers to any income that the individual had before they passed away and the taxes that must be paid on that income.
 Finally, fiduciary taxes refer to the taxes that are due for the period of time when the successor trustee holds the assets before distributing them.

 Finally, after executing the above steps, assets are ready for distribution.
 As a good housekeeping rule, the trustee will generally mail a notice of proposed distribution before making any distributions and will receive a receipt from the beneficiaries after they have received assets.